contact gglobaltakeover at gmail dot com

 Computer systems produce an unprecedented wealth of text, only the smallest part of which is contributed by users.
 Protocols, listings, algorithms, programmes, source codes, universal binary codes – the background operations of the systems themselves write a massively larger share.

 These text units – produced, read and transmitted by computers – internalize transcodability and transliterality as the computer system's basic underlying operating principle.
 The emerging forms of text take place between writing systems and text generators.

-They produce a new kind of analphabetism, as most of their consumers cannot read nor write them, yet they are involved in our thoughts, as Nietzsche put it, and so become the cultural codes of our generation.
+They produce a new kind of analphabetism, as most of their consumers cannot read nor write them, yet they are involved in our thoughts and become cultural codes of our generation.

 TRAUMAWIEN perceives these new structures of text as literature.
 Literature is a system of virtualization in imagination – always describing braking points in our perception of the world.

 TRAUMAWIEN considers the paradox of transferring late-breaking digital aesthetics into book form, as new media narrative snapshots of literary genres otherwise quickly lost in the immense output produced by web every second.

 TRAUMAWIEN book publications help to highlight technological innovations while at the same time questioning imminent issues of text production in virtual space.